Dulce De Leche Chocolate Chip Cookies

 Storage and make ahead notes:

-The cookies may seem a little greasy and/or soft right after baking; don't worry, that's normal.
-There's a good amount of butterfat in the cookie, which at high temperatures is liquid.
-As it cools, the cookie will be soft and chewy and not feel greasy in the slightest.
+The cookies may seem a little greasy and/or soft right after baking; don't worry—that's normal.
+There's a good amount of butterfat in the cookie, which is liquid at high temperatures.
+The cookie will be soft and chewy as it cools and not feel greasy.
 These are best enjoyed within 3 days of baking.
-This may seem blasphemous since freshly baked cookies are popular, but I actually prefer these cookies the day after they've been baked.
-They have the perfect chewy texture and the flavor intensifies a bit.
+Freshly baked cookies are always awesome, but I prefer these cookies the day after they've been baked.
+They have the perfect chewy texture, and the flavor intensifies a bit.
+This works well for me when I have to bake for events, as they store incredibly well.

 Recipe Card - Adriana's Notes